Chase Pay’s shutting down in early 2020, but you still have time to rack up cash back by leveraging the mobile wallet with your Chase Freedom card.

 However, I’ve discovered that buying gifts cards at Best Buy using Chase Pay can be a great way to maximize spending on Chase Freedom’s rotating categories.

-On my recent visit to Best Buy in Northwest Austin to buy the gift card, this was the wide array of options to choose from I found included restaurants like Starbucks and Subway, streaming services such as Netflix and Sling, grocery stores like Whole Foods, retail stores such as Nordstrom and Marshalls, and entertainment services like PlaySation and Showtime.
+During that visit to Best Buy in Northwest Austin to buy the gift card, the wide array of options to choose from I found included restaurants like Starbucks and Subway, streaming services such as Netflix and Sling, grocery stores like Whole Foods, retail stores such as Nordstrom and Marshalls, and entertainment services like PlaySation and Showtime.

-As you can see, you could max Chase Freedom’s Q2 2018 spending limit just by purchasing gift cards for the services and stores you use and visit every day using Chase Pay.
+As you can see, you could max Chase Freedom’s Q4 2019 spending limit just by purchasing gift cards for the services and stores you use and visit every day using Chase Pay.